 - Local authorities in England, Scotland and Wales, and health and social care trusts in Northern Ireland, have the ultimate responsibility to look after children and young people in care as their corporate parent, and directly recruit foster carers to care for them.

 - Independent fostering providers also recruit foster carers to provide placements to these public authorities for specialist foster care, or where the public authority is unable to match a child with a foster carer from their internal pool.
 These independent fostering providers (IFPs) can be profit-making organisations, charities or other not-for-profit agencies.
 In Scotland they are known as independent voluntary providers (IVPs) and cannot be profit-making organisations.

-Fostering services vary in size and the financial package, support and training they provide, and will require different types of foster carers.
+Fostering services vary in size and the financial package, support and training they provide and will require different types of foster carers.
 When considering applying to foster, create a shortlist of services you would like to approach and take a look at their websites or contact them for some of the following information:

 - A fostering information pack - the majority of fostering services produce a resource pack for prospective foster carers detailing the process of applying, being assessed and the benefit of fostering for their service, which you may be able to download.